afralshamsi/COE486_Brain-Tumor-Classification_Project/README.md

 2. In Colab, select:

-   `Runtime → Change runtime type → A100` (to reduce total runtime use A100 if not availabe use T4)
+   `Runtime → Change runtime type → A100` (to reduce total runtime use A100 if not availabe use T4(very slow))

-3. Click Runall( dataset downloads automatically when code is run)
+3. Click Runall   ( dataset downloads automatically from the code. )